 3.1 Document Submission Integrity.

 The integrity of all documents submitted by Consultants is essential to the success of the Company, its Consultants and Customers.
 All documents and transactions submitted to the Company, are to be submitted by the individual or entity involved in the transaction.
 Third party submission of documents and transactions is prohibited.
 A Consultant may not submit any documents or transactions on behalf of another Consultant, applicant or Customer.
-A Consultant may not use his or her credit card or bank account on behalf of another individual or Consultant.
+A Consultant may not use his or her credit card, bank account, e-wallet or digital currency account on behalf of another individual or Consultant.

 3.2 Ethical operation of a Consultancy